belcosta/Flight-with-us/README.md

 - connections shown for way to the destination and back separately

+- left sidebar allows to filter results by price or company

 - right sidebar showing special offers as an automatic carousel, data are get from database of flights

-- left sidebar allows to filter results by price or company

-- if no connection is found, warning massage will be shown
+- if no connection is found, warning message will be shown

+- if the backend do not correspond (server probably crashed), information about service being out of order is displayed

+- of course the whole site is responsive

 ## Setup